bitquery/graphql-docs/docs/Schema/stellar/overview.md

 - **SDEX and anchor analytics** — volumes, spreads, and offer books for on-ledger markets and issued assets
 - **Cross-border payment monitoring** — path payments, corridor assets, and liquidity pool usage
 - **Account and asset compliance** — reconstruct activity from operations, effects, and transfers
+- **Enterprise remittance and CBDC pilots** — financial institutions and central banks running tokenized fiat or remittance corridors on Stellar can reconcile payment operations, anchor trust-line balances, and settlement flows for regulatory and operational reporting

 ## Related Resources